By Lionel Ilarraza··

 Your Pennsylvania Paycheck Changed.
 Here's Where the Money Went.

 Pennsylvania has a flat 3.07% state tax — one of the lowest in the country.
-But most Pennsylvania workers also pay a local Earned Income Tax on top of that, and those local rates vary wildly: Philadelphia charges 3.75%, Pittsburgh 3%, Harrisburg 2%.
+But most Pennsylvania workers also pay a local tax on top of that, and those rates vary wildly.
+Philadelphia charges a Wage Tax — 3.74% for residents, 3.43% for non-residents.
+Pittsburgh charges 3%, Harrisburg 2%.
 Change jobs across municipal lines and your take-home shifts immediately.
-A calculator won't catch that.
+A one-number tool won't catch that.
 You need to see what moved.

 This Is What "What Changed?"
 Actually Looks Like